oheil/NormalizeQuantiles.jl/README.md

 > Remark: restart julia again.

-For small data sets performance using `SharedArrays` decreases:
+For small data sets using `Distributed` and `SharedArrays` decreases performance:

 ```julia
 using NormalizeQuantiles